logitrail/integration-docs/product_inventory.rst

 a new lot is created for the product.
 A lot is identified with following details of the product:

+ * Purchase price of the products (as given in inbound shipment notification)
  * Best Before Date
  * Lot Number